williamvn/AsyncDoubts/README.md

 # AsycnDoubts
-This is an article that contains a series of questions and answers that that arrive when I was studying async programming.
+This is an article that contains a series of questions and answers that I found when I was studying async programming.
 I hope that help you understand more about async programming.

 ## Main Questions Solved
 ##### How this can be achieved through async programming?